 The owners describe the drinks list as “classy” and it’s filled with a range of beers, ciders, cocktails and wines, mainly European and Australian.
 And being a seafood restaurant, there’s a decent Italian pinot grigio and a sauvignon blanc from Adelaide Hills.

-Sam says they are committed to sustainable practices – everything sold has the Marine Stewardship Council’s tick of approval.
+Sam says they are committed to sustainable practices.
 “We’re trying to be sustainable with everything we do, apart from the Tasmanian salmon, which is never classified as sustainable unfortunately as most of it is badly farmed.
 We’d love for the salmon industry to pick up its game.
 All the fish is caught off little boats.
 We don’t buy the stuff from the big trawlers,” he says.